Historicity of the Gospels: Scope and genre

 "Gospels" is the standard term for the four New Testament books carrying the names of Matthew, Mark, Luke and John, each recounting the life and teachings of Jesus of Nazareth (including his dealings with John the Baptist, his trial and execution, the discovery of his empty tomb, and, at least in three of them, his appearances to his disciples after his death).

 The genre of the gospels is essential in understanding the authors' intentions regarding the texts' historical value.
 New Testament scholar Graham Stanton writes, "the gospels are now widely considered to be a sub-set of the broad ancient literary genre of biographies."
-Charles H. Talbert agrees that the gospels should be grouped with the Graeco-Roman biographies, but adds that such biographies included an element of mythology, and that the synoptic gospels do too.
-E. P. Sanders writes, "these Gospels were written with the intention of glorifying Jesus and are not strictly biographical in nature."
+Charles Talbert was an early pioneer for the gospels as biography; while reviews were mixed, he decisively shifted scholarly views on genre.
+Richard Burridge provided arguably the most significant contribution, finding enough similarities between the gospels and ten contemporary bioi to demonstrate a family resemblance.
 M. David Litwa argues that the gospels belonged to the genre of "mythic historiography", where miracles and other fantastical elements were narrated in less sensationalist ways and the events were considered to have actually occurred by the readers of the time.
+Alan Kirk critiques genre essentialism in gospels scholarship and rejects Litwa’s conclusion that the gospels are myths historicized based on their realistic historical complexion and his exaggeration of the influence of Greek myth.
 Craig S. Keener argues that the gospels are ancient biographies whose authors, like other ancient biographers at the time, were concerned with describing accurately the life and ministry of Jesus.
 The same genre as Plutarch's Life of Alexander and Life of Caesar, which were typically ancient biographies written shortly after the death of the subject and included substantial history.
-Ingrid Maisch and Anton Vögtle, writing for Karl Rahner in his encyclopedia of theological terms, say that the gospels were written primarily as theological, not historical, texts.
-Erasmo Leiva-Merikakis writes, "we must conclude, then, that the genre of the Gospel is not that of pure 'history'; but neither is it that of myth, fairy tale, or legend.
-In fact, 'gospel' constitutes a genre all its own, a surprising novelty in the literature of the ancient world."
+Although the biographical nature of the gospels has been challenged by some because of their agendas to glorify Jesus and theological interests, such features are expected, given that all biographies feature ideological coloring, with works by Suetonius and Plutarch serving moralizing purposes.
+20th century form critics such as Rudolf Bultmann and Leiva-Merikakis viewed the gospels as unique, sui generis phenomena, but today the dominant scholarly view understands the gospels as examples of ancient biography.

-Scholars tend to consider Luke's works (Luke-Acts) closer in genre to pure history, but they also note that "This is not to say that he [Luke] was always reliably informed, or that – any more than modern historians – he always presented a severely factual account of events."
+Scholars agree Luke-Acts applied the methods of Hellenistic historiography to write some form of history.
+Attitudes towards the historicity of Acts have ranged widely across scholarship in different countries.
 Regardless, EP Sanders claimed that the sources for Jesus are superior to the ones for Alexander the Great.

 Jeffrey Tripp observes a scholarly trend advocating for the reliability of memory and the oral gospel traditions.